qrvey/partner-portal/docs/get-started/managing-aws-cluster.md

 ---
 id: managing-aws-cluster
-title: Managing Your AWS Elasticsearch Cluster
+title: Cluster Management
-sidebar_label: Managing Your AWS Elasticsearch Cluster
+sidebar_label: Cluster Management
 ---

 This document explains how to monitor and resize an AWS Elasticsearch Service cluster based on your needs and requirements.